CERN Student Internship In Switzerland (Geneva)

 Diversity has been an integral part of CERN’s mission since its foundation and is an established value of the Organization.

 One of CERN’s key missions is education.
 Our professionals very much enjoy sharing their knowledge and expertise with students who are committed and passionate about their chosen field.
-There’s no better way to learn than on-the-job.
-And when that job happens to be in a world-famous research organisation and centre of scientific excellence, it’s even better.
+There’s no better way to learn than on the job.
+And when that job happens to be in a world-famous research organization and center of scientific excellence, it’s even better.

 In order to qualify for a place on the programme you will need to meet the following requirements:

-• You have a good knowledge of English; knowledge of French would be an advantage.
+• You have a good knowledge of English or French.

-• Coverage by CERN’s comprehensive Health Insurance scheme (contribution is already deducted from the daily allowance).
+• Coverage by CERN’s comprehensive Health Insurance scheme (the contribution will be automatically deducted from your allowance).

-You will need the following documents, clearly labelled (e.g. “CV”, “Motivation letter”, “Academic transcript”, etc.) and in PDF format to complete your application:
+You will need the following documents, in English or in French, clearly labelled (e.g. “CV”, “Academic transcript”, “Reference Letter”) and in PDF format to complete your application:

 • A copy of your most recent academic transcript giving an overview of your marks (if you download it from your university portal please make sure there is no protection so that we can open it).